arnelirobles/barakoCMS/README.md

 1. Implementing repository pattern for Database Persistence
 2. Use of Messaging Queues
 3. Security features such as IP Rate limiting, etc
+4. Use of Data Transfer Objects and remove confidential information on Authors such as password hashes
+5. Enhanced sig-up process with the use of email authentication and 3rd party auth